 Go drink some Bosnian coffee or Rakija while you watch people walking by

-Depending on your mood, decide if you want to have a cup of Bosnian coffee or Rakia (fruit brandy).
+Depending on your mood, decide if you want to have a cup of Bosnian coffee or Rakija (fruit brandy).
 Order one of these and then spend the entire evening observing the people of Sarajevo.
 It was interesting to see how many of the Bosnian men looked like my husband (then boyfriend).
 Tall and heavily built (clearly I have a type. 🙂 ).
 Coincidentally, I also got stared at a lot since they hadn’t seen many solo Indian women in Sarajevo.

 There is nothing much to write about the vegetarian food scene in Sarajevo.
 All I got there were some pizzas or plates of pasta.
 However, I enjoyed the thick and bitter Bosnian coffee along with some sweet treats like Tulumbe/Ćetenija/Uštipci.